bengarrett/RetroTxt/docs/qa.md

 You can also [browse your Windows drive](file:///C:/) or [your Linux and macOS drives](file:///).

-Chrome will need to [__Allow access to the file URLs__ permission](chrome://extensions/) enabled if you want the to work with local files automatically.
+Chrome will need to [__Allow access to the file URLs__ permission](chrome://extensions/) enabled if you want them to work with local files automatically.

 In Windows to make a web browser your default text file viewer.